-The use of knowledge qualifiers for these representations continues to be rare, appearing in only 1% and 2% of reviewed transactions in the past two studies.
-The inclusion of past compliance has become, over time, the minority approach, reflecting a decrease in usage from 76% in the 2007 ABA study to 21% in the 2019 ABA study.
-Additionally, over the last seven ABA studies, inclusion of notices of investigations has been more the exception rather than the rule.
-In contrast, including notices of violations continues to be a common practice (ranging from 59% and 77% in the five studies between 2007 and 2019, with the exception of a one-study drop to 35% in 2017).
+The use of knowledge qualifiers for these representations continues to be rare, appearing in only 1% and 2% of reviewed transactions in the past three studies.
+The inclusion of past compliance in the representations has once again become standard (up to 91% in the current study).
+Additionally, over the last nine ABA studies, inclusion of notices of investigations has been more the exception rather than the rule (seen in 17% of deals within the 2023 ABA study).
+In contrast, including notices of violations continues to be a common practice (seen in 70% or more in seven of the nine studies between 2007 and 2023).